 - B or better grade in CSc 1301, CSc 1302, CSc 2720, and either CSc 2510 or Math 2420

-- Earn an institutional GPA of 3.5 or higher and across the above courses
+- Earn a cumulative GPA of 3.5 or higher and across the above courses

 - Have completed no more than 4 credit hours in Area H